Skip to Main Content

 The most important piece of the diagnostic puzzle may lie in your family history.
 Ask your parents, grandparents, brothers, and sisters about any health problems, then tell your doctor about conditions that show up in multiple family members.
 You don't need to dig deep: Doctors often discount disease processes that occurred more than two generations ago because medicine and lifestyle were so different then, so you can safely start with a recent history and go from there.

-Your doctor will use your family medical history in conjunction with modern diagnostic tools to determine whether you have an inherited cardiac disorder.
+Your doctor will use a combination of your family medical history and modern diagnostic tools to determine whether you have an inherited cardiac disorder.
 Genetic heart rhythm disorders are diagnosed using an electrocardiogram (ECG or EKG) test, and inherited cardiomyopathies may be diagnosed using minimally invasive methods such as echocardiogram or cardiac catheterization to view the structure of the organ.
-High cholesterol levels that run in your family and defy lifestyle interventions, such as a change in diet and increase in exercise, likely will be classified as hereditary with no further testing involved.
+If high cholesterol runs in your family and doesn’t improve with lifestyle changes like diet and exercise, it’s likely hereditary and may not need further testing.

 Early Diagnosis Can Save Your Life